 Personal data about a child belongs to that child, and not the child's parents or carers.
 For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request, or have given their consent.
-Children aged 12 and above are generally regarded to be mature enough to understand their rights and the implications of a subject access request.
+Children aged 12 and above are generally regarded to be mature enough to understand their rights and their rights.